 Generally, strip searches do not violate the Fourth Amendment rights of prisoners.
 See Michenfelder, 860 F.2d at 332-33.
 Strip searches that are "excessive, vindictive, harassing, or unrelated to any legitimate penological interest," however, may be unconstitutional.
 Id. at 332.
-In the case of a pretrial detainee, this court determined in Byrd that a cross-gender, strip search was unreasonable as a matter of law, where the female cadet touched the detainee's inner and outer thighs, buttocks, and genital area.
+In the case of a pretrial detainee, the Ninth Circuit determined in Byrd v.
+Maricopa Cty.
+Sheriff's Department, 629 F.3d 1135, 1142 (9th Cir.
+2011) (en banc), that a cross-gender, strip search was unreasonable as a matter of law, where the female cadet touched the detainee's inner and outer thighs, buttocks, and genital area.
 629 F.3d at 1142.